I am a doctoral student in the Department of Sociology at Princeton University.

-- I am developing a dataset describing quantitative data analysis practices in empirical social science.
-My second-year paper uses these data to empirically describe patterns of method choice in economics research.
+- I developed a dataset describing coding practices in economics research.
+My second-year paper combines these data with automated text analysis methods to empirically describe data analysis in economics research.

 - I have been working for several months with a big team of researchers at Princeton's Center for Research on Child Wellbeing to design a new metadata system for the Fragile Families and Child Wellbeing Study, a longitudinal birth cohort study widely used to support research in demography and sociology.

 - I am investigating (with Mitchell Stevens) the political history of engineering education in the Cold War US.
-Our manuscript on this work is available by request.
+Our manuscript on this work is available on SocArXiv.

 - Brandon Stewart and I are working on scaling kernel methods for applications in the social sciences.